Kuadrant/kuadrant-controller/README.md

 kuadrantctl install
 ```

-On successfull command return, you should see the following deployments and pods created.
+On successful command return, you should see the following deployments and pods created.

 ```bash
 ❯ k get pods -n kuadrant-system